Skip to main content

 Photoshop and making pages as a hobby were something I kept doing for years, on and off.
 This makes it really hard to answer when people ask me how long it takes to learn something as well as I know it, because I've been doing it for a long time 😅.

-That said, I only started to really take it seriously when I was getting my design degree, and then moreso when I was working as a designer.
+That said, I only started to really take it seriously when I was getting my design degree, and even moreso when I was working as a designer.

 At the small company that I worked at, I primarily focused on print design.
 I was also not paid very much, so I started doing freelance work on the side, and that freelance work was almost all UI design.

-I figured that since people were willing to pay me for designing a site, they might also pay me to actually build it as well, and I really dove in to that side of things, and it turned out that I enjoyed making sites more than I enjoyed designing them.
+I figured that since people were willing to pay me for designing a site, they might also pay me to actually build it as well, and it turned out that I enjoyed making sites more than I enjoyed designing them.

-While the school primarily focuses on print design, it has a few web classes as well, and with some experience there, I quickly became one of the go to web teachers, and I absolutely loved it.
+While the school primarily focuses on print design, it has a few web classes as well, and I quickly became one of the go to web teachers, and I absolutely loved it.

 The only downside was the web classes were all introductory ones, and after 2 years, I was looking for more, and I decided to start my own YouTube channel.
 The idea here was more about keeping up to date and giving myself a reason to keep on learning and pushing and going deeper.
 I never had planned for it to grow and become something that would grow to what it's become today.